 If you’ve put your item up for sale, you’ll obviously be keeping a close eye on bids.
 To do this you can go under “My Auction” to view both current and past listings.
-You can also edit the price of your listing, add a description, manage picture, choose to end your auction early and view any feedback for you, other sellers, and bidders.
+You can also edit the price of your listing, add a description, manage pictures, choose to end your auction early, and view any feedback for you, other sellers, and bidders.

 After the Auction

 Once your auction is complete because someone purchased your item, the next step is to get the buyer’s information.
 You’ll also be required to verify an FFL.
 If your item did not sell you have the option of relisting the item if it did not sell.